On non-visibility of Kobayashi geodesics and the geometry of the boundary: Introduction

 In the case of convex domains, local Goldilocks points can be described in terms of the "flatness" of the boundary.
 In particular finite type boundary points are local Goldilocks points, yet local Goldilocks point conditions allow infinite type to some extent.
 On the other hand, \cite[Proposition 5.4]{BNT} provides an example of a convex domain with a complex tangential line segment of infinite type points which fails the visibility property.

-The goal of this note is to present some sufficient and necessary conditions for failure of visibility on convex domains in terms of the Euclidean geometry of the boundary.
+The goal of this note is to present some sufficient and necessary conditions for the failure of visibility on convex domains in terms of the Euclidean geometry of the boundary.
 Notably, we prove Theorem \ref{thm:convexface} which shows that on convex domains with $\mathcal{C}^{1,\alpha}$-smooth boundary, Kobayashi geodesics (and also certain almost-geodesics) tending to the boundary must tend to a complex hyperplane.
 In particular, in $\C^2$ (see Corollary \ref{cor:nonvisibilityinc2}) this implies that the boundary is flat in the precise sense that it contains a complex tangential line segment of non-Goldilocks points.
 The proof of this result follows from Proposition \ref{prop:commongromovpartner}, where we improve several results in the literature that relate visibility to the growth of Kobayashi distance.

 Conversely, inspired by \cite[Proposition 5.4]{BNT} we prove Theorem \ref{thm:nonvisibleinC2}, whose proof shows that convex domains in $\C^2$ with a boundary containing a complex tangential line segment of points with a strong enough flatness (so in particular not Goldilocks) possess almost-geodesics that tend to the boundary.
 Consequently, we observe that the local Goldilocks point conditions are somewhat necessary for visibility, providing a partial converse to \cite[Theorem 1.4]{BZ}.
-Theorem \ref{thm:nonvisibleinC2} extends to higher dimensions and to $\C$-convex domains under additional assumptions.
+Theorem \ref{thm:nonvisibleinC2} extends to higher dimensions and to $\C$-convex domains under additional assumptions (see Corollaries \ref{cor:corollaryforCconvex} and \ref{cor:howtheresultextendtohigherdimensions}).
+Notably, the domains given in Corollary \ref{cor:howtheresultextendtohigherdimensions} are not Gromov hyperbolic with respect to the Kobayashi distance, and this improves \cite[Theorem 1.5]{Z2}.